Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Results

-In solar corona, the free electrons generate a plasma frequency $\omega_p$, which serves as the effective mass for the EM wave.
-In the non-relativistic plasma, it is determined by the free electron density $n_e$ as,
+where $A'$ and $\gamma$ represent dark photon and photon respectively, $F_{\mu\nu}$ and $F'^{\mu\nu}$ represent the field strengths of photon and dark photon respectively, with the Greek letters $\mu,\nu$ denoting the vector indices, $m_{A'}$ denotes the mass of dark photon, $A'_\mu$ is the vector field of dark photon, and $\epsilon$ stands for the kinetic mixing parameter.

-where $\alpha$ is the fine structure constant and $m_e$ is the electron mass.
-When a dark photon $A' $ propagates in the plasma, it can resonantly convert into an SM photon if $\omega_p \approx m_{A'}$~\cite{An:2020jmf}.
-In the presence of magnetic field, axions $a$ can also resonantly convert into EM field~\cite{Raffelt:1987im}.
-In the solar corona, we have a monotonically decreasing $n_e $ from $ 10^{10} $ to $ 10^{6} $ ${\rm cm}^{-3}$ with the height above the solar photosphere.
-Therefore, the corresponding plasma frequency scans from $4\times 10^{-6}$ to $ 4\times 10^{-8} $ eV.
-If the DM mass $m_{\rm dm} $ falls in this range, the resonant conversion of DPDM or axion DM into EM waves can occur at a specific radius $r_c$ satisfying $\omega_p(r_c) = m_{\rm DM}$.
-Since the DM is non-relativistic in the galactic halo, the frequency of the converted EM wave is mono-chromatic and equals $m_{\rm DM}/2\pi$, with a spread of about $10^{-6}$ of its central value.
-Therefore, the frequency of the EM waves is in the range of radio frequency from $10 - 1000$ MHz.
-Therefore, it can be tested by various radio telescopes with solar physics programs, e.g., LOFAR \cite{vanHaarlem:2013dsa} and SKA~\cite{dewdney2009square}.
+In the solar corona, the presence of free electrons gives rise to a plasma frequency denoted by $\omega_p$, serving as the effective mass for the EM wave.
+This quantity is determined by the free electron density $n_e$ in the non-relativistic plasma, and can be represented as

-We assume a static and spherical solar model~\cite{2008GeofI..47..197D} for the quiet Sun, and the DM wind (either DPDM or axion DM) constantly passing through the solar atmosphere.
-The resonant conversion probabilities for the DPDM model and the axion DM model in the solar corona are~\cite{An:2020jmf,Raffelt:1987im}
+where $\alpha_{\rm EM}$ represents the fine structure constant and $m_e$ is the electron mass.
+It is noteworthy that we employ natural units throughout our paper, thereby setting $\hbar$ and $c$ to unity: $\hbar=c=1$.
+When a dark photon $A' $ propagates in the plasma, it can resonantly convert into a SM photon when $\omega_p \approx m_{A'}$~\cite{An:2020jmf}.
+In the solar corona, we have $n_e $ monotonically decreasing from $ 10^{10} $ to $ 10^{6} $ ${\rm cm}^{-3}$ with increasing height above the solar photosphere.
+Therefore, the corresponding plasma frequency scans from $4\times 10^{-6}$ to $ 4\times 10^{-8} $~eV.
+If the DM mass $m_{\rm A'} $ falls within this range, the resonant conversion of DPDM into EM waves can occur at a specific radius $r_c$ satisfying $\omega_p(r_c) = m_{\rm A'}$.
+The frequency of the converted EM wave, $m_{\rm A'}/(2\pi)$, lies within the radio-frequency range of about $10 - 1000$ MHz.
+Therefore, it can be tested by various radio telescopes engaged in solar physics programs, such as LOFAR \cite{vanHaarlem:2013dsa} and SKA~\cite{dewdney2009square}.
+Since DM in the Galactic halo is non-relativistic with the typical velocity $v_{\rm DM}$ approximately $10^{-3}$ times the speed of light, the converted EM wave is nearly monochromatic with a spread of about $10^{-6}$ around its central value~\cite{An:2020jmf}.
+The DM dispersion bandwidth $B_{\rm sig}$ can be evaluated by